microsoft/nni/docs/en_US/hpo_benchmark.rst

    ./runbenchmark_nni.sh [tuner-names]

 This script runs the benchmark 'nnivalid', which consists of a regression task, a binary classification task, and a multi-class classification task.
 After the script finishes, you can find a summary of the results in the folder results_[time]/reports/.
 To run on other predefined benchmarks, change the ``benchmark`` variable in ``runbenchmark_nni.sh``.
-Some benchmarks are defined in ``/examples/trials/benchmarking/automlbenchmark/nni/benchmarks``\ , and others are defined in ``/examples/trials/benchmarking/automlbenchmark/automlbenchmark/resources/benchmarks/``.
-One example of larger benchmarks is "nnismall", which consists of 8 regression tasks, 8 binary classification tasks, and 8 multi-class classification tasks.
+To change to another search space (by using another architecture), chang the `arch_type` parameter in ``./nni/frameworks.yaml``.
+Note that currently, we only support ``random_forest`` or ``mlp`` as the `arch_type`.
+To experiment on other search spaces with the same architecture, please change the search space defined in ``./nni/extensions/NNI/architectures/run_[architecture].py``.

+The ``./nni/frameworks.yaml`` is the actual configuration file for the HPO Benchmark.
+The ``limit_type`` parameter specifies the limits for running the benchmark on one tuner.
+If ``limit_type`` is set to `ntrials`, then the tuner is called for `trial_limit` times and then stopped.
+If ``limit_type`` is set to `time`, then the tuner is continuously called until timeout for the benchmark is reached.
+The timeout for the benchmarks can be changed in the each benchmark file located in ``./nni/benchmarks``.

 By default, the script runs the benchmark on all embedded tuners in NNI.
 If provided a list of tuners in [tuner-names], it only runs the tuners in the list.
 Currently, the following tuner names are supported: "TPE", "Random", "Anneal", "Evolution", "SMAC", "GPTuner", "MetisTuner", "DNGOTuner", "Hyperband", "BOHB".
-It is also possible to evaluate custom tuners.
+It is also possible to run the benchmark on custom tuners.
 See the next sections for details.

 By default, the script runs the specified tuners against the specified benchmark one by one.
-To run all the experiments simultaneously in the background, set the "serialize" flag to false in ``runbenchmark_nni.sh``.
+To run the experiment for all tuners simultaneously in the background, set the "serialize" flag to false in ``runbenchmark_nni.sh``.

-Note: the SMAC tuner, DNGO tuner, and the BOHB advisor has to be manually installed before any experiments can be run on it.
-Please refer to `this page <https://nni.readthedocs.io/en/stable/Tuner/BuiltinTuner.html?highlight=nni>`_ for more details on installing SMAC and BOHB.
+Note: the SMAC tuner, DNGO tuner, and the BOHB advisor has to be manually installed before running benchmarks on them.
+Please refer to `this page <https://nni.readthedocs.io/en/stable/Tuner/BuiltinTuner.html?highlight=nni>`_ for more details on installation.

 Run customized benchmarks on existing tuners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run customized benchmarks, add a benchmark_name.yaml file in the folder ``./nni/benchmarks``\ , and change the ``benchmark`` variable in ``runbenchmark_nni.sh``.
+You can design your own benchmarks and evaluate the performance of NNI tuners on them.
+To run customized benchmarks, add a benchmark_name.yaml file in the folder ``./nni/benchmarks``, and change the ``benchmark`` variable in ``runbenchmark_nni.sh``.
 See ``./automlbenchmark/resources/benchmarks/`` for some examples of defining a custom benchmark.

 Run benchmarks on custom tuners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You may also use the benchmark to compare a custom tuner written by yourself with the NNI built-in tuners.
 To use custom tuners, first make sure that the tuner inherits from ``nni.tuner.Tuner`` and correctly implements the required APIs.
 For more information on implementing a custom tuner, please refer to `here <https://nni.readthedocs.io/en/stable/Tuner/CustomizeTuner.html>`_.
 Next, perform the following steps:

 #.
-Install the custom tuner with command ``nnictl algo register``.
+Install the custom tuner via the command ``nnictl algo register``.
 Check `this document <https://nni.readthedocs.io/en/stable/Tutorial/Nnictl.html>`_ for details.
 #.
 In ``./nni/frameworks.yaml``\ , add a new framework extending the base framework NNI.
 Make sure that the parameter ``tuner_type`` corresponds to the "builtinName" of tuner installed in step 1.
 #.
 Run the following command